Law of Germany: History

 With the forming of the Deutsches Reich in 1871, a major process of legal standardization ensued, beginning with criminal law and procedural law and culminating in the Bürgerliches Gesetzbuch (Book of Civil Law) after over twenty years of creative process.
 Important parts of German legislation still contain regulations of these laws.
 However, the various states always maintained their own laws to an extent, and still do so in modern federal Germany.

 In 1919 in Weimar the Weimarer Verfassung (Weimar Constitution) was created: the first democratic constitution of Germany.
 This was a very liberal and democratic constitution, but it did not include any basic ethical or political principles.
 It allowed unlimited changes, the only requirement of any legal decision was a formally correct decision of the appropriate legal institution.

 After the war, the two newly emerged German states adopted two different legal systems.

 The socialist–communist East Germany tried to install new laws strongly influenced by communist and socialist ideology.

 The democratic state of West Germany built on existing law.
 Most of the legal changes of National Socialism were reversed, especially those with ethical criminal content.
 A new feature was the treatment of the constitution.
 This constitution was intended to avoid the mistakes of the Weimar Constitution.
 With the reunification of the two states, West German law was set in force for the most part.
 A fairly recent development is the influence of European law which aims to harmonize laws in the various states of the European Union, so that many legal developments are taken out of the hand of the federal government and are decided in Brussels instead, where Germany has its own influence on the process along with the other members.
 German law is still strongly influenced by federalism, and the individual states (Länder) each have their own responsibilities and particular laws, which can be seen as inefficient, but allows for regional variation and promotes meaningful regional democratic responsibility.

 German legal tradition has in turn influenced many other countries.
-Just to name a few, the legal systems of Japan, the Republic of Korea (South Korea), United States of America and the Republic of China (Taiwan) are to some extent based on German law.
+For example, the legal systems of Japan, the Republic of Korea (South Korea), United States of America and the Republic of China (Taiwan) are to some extent based on German law.